History of Punjab

 The devastating Hunnic invasions of Punjab occurred in the 5th and 6th century, which were ultimately repelled by the Vardhana dynasty.
-Most of the western Punjab region became unified under the Taank kingdom which was established in the 6th century.
-In the 8th century it was replaced with the Hindu Shahis.
-Between the 8th and 12th century, the Tomara dynasty and Katoch dynasty controlled the eastern Punjab region.
-Islam became established in Punjab when the Umayyad Caliphate conquered southern portions of the region up to Multan, which became independent from the caliphate under the Emirate of Multan in 855 AD.
+Most of the western Punjab region became unified under the Taank and Odi Shahi Kingdoms in the early medieval period.
+Between the 8th and 12th century, the Tomara dynasty and Katoch dynasty controlled the eastern portions of Punjab.
+Islam became established in Punjab when the Umayyad Caliphate conquered southern portions of the region up to Multan, which became independent from the caliphate under the Emirate of Multan in 855.
 The Ghaznavids conquered region in 1025, after whom the Delhi Sultanate followed.
-The Langah Sultanate ruled much of south Punjab in the 15th century.
+The Langah Sultanate ruled much of the south Punjab in the 15th century.